CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 ### Review

-In this Module, you have used Azure AI Document Intelligence's prebuilt receipts model in Azure AI Foundry portal.
+In this Module, you have used Azure AI Document Intelligence's prebuilt receipts model in the Azure AI Foundry portal.
 From the results that were returned, you saw how Document Intelligence was able to identify specific fields, enabling data from everyday documents to be more easily processed.
 Before you close the demo, why not try some of the sample receipts, including those in different languages?

 In this Module, you have completed the following tasks:
 - Created a project in the Azure AI Foundry portal